exponentialR/3DCNN/README.md

 ---

-*© 2025 Your Name.
+*© 2025 Samuel Adebayo.
 This project is provided as-is without warranty of any kind.*